dyanarose/dyanarose.github.io/source/_posts/2017-08-04-so-you-need-to-edit-data-in-a-parquet-file.markdown

 [UDFs in Spark](https://blog.cloudera.com/blog/2017/02/working-with-udfs-in-apache-spark/) are used to apply functions to a row of data.
 The result of the UDF becomes the field value.

+Note that when using UDFs you must alias the resultant column otherwise it will end up renamed similar to `UDF(fieldName)`

 #### Case 3: I need to edit the value of a simple type (String, Boolean, ...)
 To edit a simple type you first need to create a function that takes and returns the same type.

 This function is then registered for use as a UDF and it can then be applied to a field in a select clause

-Note that when using UDFs you must alias the resultant column otherwise it will end up renamed to something like UDF(fieldName)

 [SimpleTransform.scala](https://github.com/dyanarose/parquet-edit-examples/blob/master/transform-examples/src/main/scala/com/dlr/transform/transformers/SimpleTransform.scala)
 ```scala